MERLIon-Challenge/merlion-ccs-2023-baseline/README.md

 where:
 * --predicting_file is the folder path containing all the predicted RTTM files named according to the audio filenames (e.g., predicted RTTM file of 123.wav should be 123.txt in the prediction folder)
 * --ground_truth is the folder path containing all ground truth RTTM files with the same audio filename (e.g., ground truth RTTM file of 123.wav should be 123.txt in the prediction folder
 * --excel_file is the path that points to the Excel file that contains the timestamps (in milliseconds) of the evaluated regions for each audio recording.
 * --result_output is the folder to save the results to.

-Note that the Excel file that contains the timestamps of evaluated regions is only released for the MERLIon CCS Development set.
-It is made available to the registered participants of the MERLIon CCS challenge.
+Note that the Excel file that contains the timestamps of evaluated regions is only released for the MERLIon CCS Development set (Dev-Set_Evaluated-Regions_v0001.xlsx).
+It is made available to the registered participants of the MERLIon CCS challenge via Huawei Cloud.
+If you are unable to locate it, please contact us at merlion.challenge@gmail.com.
 For the evaluation set in Task 2 (Language Diarization), the timestamps of evaluated regions will not be made available, so as to delink the information between Task 1 (Language Identification) and Task 2 (Language Diarization).

 We have also provided preprocess_train.py for training data processing (just in case you need), the dev_process.py for task 1 and dev_process_diar.py for task 2 to help develop your model.